 In a new report from KMOV “the old Carter Carburetor building in north St. Louis is an eyesore that’s full of cancer-causing chemicals – and it may finally come down, thanks to the Environmental Protection Agency.”
 Yippee!
 “The contaminated site sits right across the street from the Herbert Hoover Boys and Girls Club.”
 Hooray! _“_Clean up comes with a $26 million price tag.”
-(Cues cricket sound)… [Read More]
+(Cues cricket sound)… As seen above, the site in questions has sat vacant for 25 years and once employed hundreds of St. [Read More]

 Woman at Komen Walk Shields Herself From Cancerous Thing Off Camera

 Our guess?
 Someone’s trying to convince her to have her photo taken for the Post Dispatch.
 Should have just said yes and smiled nice, because guess what?
 Now you are on the front page of their website looking stupid.

 Photo Credit: STLToday

 How To Endear Yourself to Coworkers: Fake Cancer

 A courthouse clerk in Pineville, MO was fired after lying to co-workers by saying she had cancer and then receiving roughly $10,000 in gifts.
 Officials say 42-year-old Tammy Young told people she had been diagnosed with Ewing’s sarcoma, a malignant form of tumor, and had been undergoing treatment at three different hospitals.
 But co-workers in the county prosecutor’s office became suspicious and her story began to unravel, leading to her firing in July.
 [Read More]